itsjeffro/deploy-docs/1.0/README.md

 ## Features

-- Server downtime deployments
+- Zero-downtime deployments

+- Auto-deployments using webhooks

+- Rollbacks

 - Environment management

-- Hooks to further control deployments
+- Hooks to further control deployments and more

-- Auto-deployments using webhooks